 Where are they now?
-Pep Guardiola’s promotion-winning Barcelona B team
+Guardiola’s promotion-winning Barca B team

 Pep Guardiola has become one of the great football coaches of his generation, leading Barcelona, Bayern Munich and Manchester City to countless titles and changing the way the game is played with his tactical innovations.

 But before he became one of the great stars of modern football management, Guardiola spent the 2007-08 campaign cutting his teeth in Spain’s fourth tier with Barcelona B.